SOlaCoder005/coca-women-wellness/README.md

 The Coca Women Wellness (CWW) website hosts and provides primary and secondary content that helps users develop mindfulness practices that can bolster their wellbeing.

 CWW aspires to assist in supporting initiatives around the wellbeing of minority ethnic communities, particularly African and Caribbean communities.
-As a means to contribute to diversity and inclusion initiatives in the creative industry, CWW also shares content that has been curated by mindfulness and wellbeing influencers from African Caribbean diaspora.
+As a means to contribute to diversity and inclusion initiatives in the creative industry, CWW also shares content that has been curated by mindfulness and wellbeing influencers from the African Caribbean diaspora.

-A secondary goal for CWW is to foster an online wellbeing community for users through digital resources, online communities (e.g. Discord) and social meetups (e.g. in-person and zoom).
+A secondary goal for CWW is to foster an online wellbeing community for users through sharing digital resources as well as hosting in-person/online and social meetups (e.g. in-person and zoom).

 ## 2. User Experience (UX)